mll/clojure-rt/README.md

 The runtime execution has to proceed in a similar way to suggested second solution to problem I - with the improvemnent that argument deduction can be shifted to compilation step and directly injected if all parameter types are known. again - function pointers are being obtained from the runtime and called dynamically.

-## Problem 3: 3.
-The var the function was allocated to was modified to contain a different function, this modification possibly occurred on a different thread.
+### Problem III: The var the function was allocated to was modified to contain a different function, this modification possibly occurred on a different thread.

 This is the culmination of difficulties presented in the document.
 Not only the arguments can be LO, we do not know the function body at runtime, but also the initial static optimisation is in jeopardy.